-If you're employed in Africa, health insurance premiums are probably being deducted from your salary.
+If you're employed in Africa, health insurance premiums may be deducted from your salary or handled through a statutory fund, employer plan, state scheme, or private cover.
 Knowing what you're paying for, and whether it's actually enough, matters.
-This guide compares the major government health schemes across the continent and helps you figure out when you need private coverage on top.
+This guide compares major government health schemes across the continent and helps you decide when private coverage may still be needed.

 Quick comparison